aqua circle words — – “Just like the Fair!”

 We Love to go to our County Fair and our kids loved to enter things they made at the fair!
-We would enter canned good, bouquets of flowers from the garden, Hand-work and things we’ve been sewing through out the past months.
-There’s frog races for the kids, a barn of beautiful quilts people have made, all the animals and….
+We would enter canned good, bouquets of flowers from the garden, Hand-work and things they’d been sewing through out the winter months.
+There was frog races for the kids, a barn of beautiful quilts people made, the animals and….

 of course our favorite favorite treat….
 Elephant Ears!!!

 No, they aren’t healthy and they are ridiculously priced especially when you have a family of eight so………….